title

 are used in the same way as in workflows.

 This means that templates have full support for Tracecat’s powerful inline functions.
-For example:

 section.